emanuel-batista/ClassManagement-C/README.md

 The program uses the following structures:

 - `aluno`: Represents a student with fields for name, email, grades for 9 subjects, and the semester they are enrolled in.
-- `turma`: Represents a class of students for a particular course.
+- `turma`: Represents a class of students for a particular course(in our case, University of Araraquara's Information Systems.
 It contains an array of `aluno` and a field for the course name.

 There are two instances of `turma`, `turma` and `turma2`, representing two different semesters.